anoma/whitepaper/whitepaper.md

 * Platforms with a *homogeneous* security model have the same security for all applications.
 * Platforms with a *heterogeneous* security model have different security characteristics for different applications.

-For illustration, the table below situates several platforms on these two axes:
+For illustration, **Table 1** situates several platforms on these two axes:

 \begin{table}[h]
 \centering